 Family, Life Course, and Society | Women's Studies

 Smith, Leah, "Empowered Minds and Sterilized Bodies: The Decisions and Lived Experiences of Surgically Sterilized Women in Santo Antonio de Jesus" (2012).
 Independent Study Project (ISP) Collection.
-Paper 1299.
+1299.